-- Agents will be trained to identify any vulnerabilities or changes in circumstances. - Where appropriate organisations will be referred to relevant debt advice agencies for additional support. - HCEOA members should, where payment in full is not made, enter controlled goods agreements and arrangements to pay at Enforcement Stage 1.
+- Agents will be trained to identify any vulnerabilities or changes in circumstances. - Where appropriate organisations will be referred to relevant debt advice agencies for additional support. - HCEOA members should, where payment in full is not made, enter controlled goods agreements and arrangements to pay.
 This will reduce the burden of increased fees on judgment debtors. - Where payment or an arrangement is not made, escalation to taking possession of goods will follow.